Child Protection in Ontario Family Law

 The court, in a child protection matter, is the arbitrator between the position of the Chilren's Aid Society and the parents or other persons who have interests in the proceeding.
 The case starts with its first appearance, and thereafter always has a court date, until the court grants the final order.

-These proceedings are long and complicated, with a lot of stake.
+These proceedings are long and complicated, with a lot at stake.
 Good legal advice and excellent representation is essential.